k-Mor/QuickFill/README.md

 4. You like to have all of your resources in one central place.
 5. You don't know where to find the information you need for a particular concern.

-##### There are a few things that this program does for you that makes your life as a Helpdesk Tech easier:
+<strong>There are a few things that this program does for you that makes your life as a Helpdesk Tech easier:</strong>

 1. Writes responses, based on your selection in one of the menus and adds in dynamic content, like the time of day.
 For example, the program checks to see what time of day it is before it proceeds to write "Good morning so-and-so" or "Good afternoon so-and-so."
 This is so you don't have to go back and edit a response before you send it off.
 2. The program will copy that response to your clipboard so you can simply hit CTRL + V to paste it into the response box in TOPdesk.
 This is a huge time saver during the busy seasons.